Fairlane Village Mall: History

 Fairlane Village LLC settled a multi-year tax valuation dispute with local townships in 2013.
 Roman Delight restaurant closed nine months before its lease expired due to economic reasons in 2014.
 Puppy Luv moved from the mall in late 2015 to Pottsville, and changed its name to Fish and Beyond Pet Center.
 CVS moved from the mall in April 2016 to a new location in Pottsville.
 The Hallmark Heritage Shop began its closing sale in May 2016.

 Fairlane Village Mall was sold in September/October 2016 for $12,875,000 to Pottsville Commons LLC and Pottsville Mall LLC.
 Wells Fargo closed in April 2017, merged with another closing branch, and opened a new location at the Pottsville Park Plaza. rue21 also closed at the mall in 2017.
 Benigna's Creek Wine Shoppe and Gertrude Hawk Chocolates opened in 2017, after previously being located at the former Schuylkill Mall.
 Littman Jewelers closed in January 2018.
 Dunham's Sports opened at the mall in December 2018 after also previously being located at the former Schuylkill Mall.

 Lexington Realty International took over management of the mall on May 1, 2019.
 Fairlane Village Mall lost one restaurant and three stores in 2020, two of which closed during the malls COVID-19 pandemic shutdown.
 The mall's ex-Schuylkill Valley Sports served as a COVID-19 vaccination site starting in February 2021.
-TJ Maxx will open at the mall in 2022, using most of the malls one wing expect for the ex-movie theater.
+Large portions of the parking lot were paved in fall 2022.
+TJ Maxx opened at the mall in October 2022, using most of the malls one wing expect for the ex-movie theater.
+Super Shoes began closing at the mall in June 2023.